€2,000 Per Square Meter in “Volga”

 | Durrës Beach Line | €400 - €600 | €1,100 - €1,300 | 120%+ |

-"There is constant growth in the center of Durrës—at least 20% every year for the last 4 years.
-In Golem and Mali e Robit, there is practically no more space for new construction."
+"We have observed consistent growth in central Durrës—at least 20% annually for four years.
+Areas like Golem and Mali e Robit have reached full capacity, leaving practically no space for new coastal construction."

 Investment Yields